Trading Strategies Generated Pathwise by Functions of Market Weights: Trading strategies generated in pathwise sense

 \end{defn}

-If $\vartheta$ is an admissible trading strategy for $(X, A)$, the last integral of \eqref{Def: self-financing} above can be viewed as either the usual vector It\^{o} integral~(when $X$ is a continuous vector semimartingale in a probabilistic setting), or as the pathwise It\^{o} integral~(in the context of our Theorem~\ref{thm: pathwise Ito}).

-In the following, we will define a regular functional for the $d$-dimensional continuous function $X$ and the $m$-dimensional function $A$ in $CBV([0, T], W)$ in a manner similar to that of \cite{Karatzas:Ruf:2017}.
+If $\vartheta$ is an admissible trading strategy for $(X, A)$, the last integral of \eqref{Def: self-financing} above is interpreted as a pathwise F{\"o}llmer-It\^{o} integral in the context of Theorem~\ref{Thm : Ito formula}.
+In an what follows, we will define a regular function for the pair $(X, A)$, consisting of a $d$-dimensional continuous function $X$, and an $m$-dimensional function $A$ in $CBV([0, T], \mathbb{R}^m)$.